Saint Luke’s Cancer Specialists provide early detection, expert diagnosis, personalized treatment options, and survivorship support to every patient.

 If your healthcare provider thinks you might have pancreatic cancer, you’ll need certain exams and tests to be sure.
-Diagnosing pancreatic cancer starts with your healthcare provider asking you questions.
-He or she will ask you about your health history, your symptoms, risk factors, and family history of disease.
-Your healthcare provider will also give you a physical exam.
+The process starts with your healthcare provider asking you questions.
+You'll be asked about your health history, your symptoms, risk factors, and your family history of disease.
+A physical exam will be done, focusing on your belly.

 What tests might I need?